ding-lab/msisensor/README.md

     sudo yum install git samtools-devel zlib-devel

+The Makefile assumes you have samtools-0.1.19 source code in environment variable `$SAMTOOLS_ROOT`.
-Download the samtools-0.1.19 from SOURCEFORGE (http://sourceforge.net/projects/samtools/files/samtools/0.1.19):
+If not, then download samtools-0.1.19 from [SourceForge](http://sourceforge.net/projects/samtools/files/samtools/0.1.19):

     tar jxf samtools-0.1.19.tar.bz2
     cd samtools-0.1.19
     make
     export SAMTOOLS_ROOT=$PWD

-Clone the msisensor repos, and build the `msisensor` binary:
+Clone the msisensor master branch, and build the `msisensor` binary:

     git clone https://github.com/ding-lab/msisensor.git
     cd msisensor
     make

 Now you can put the resulting binary where your `$PATH` can find it.
-If you have su permissions, then I recommend dumping it in the system directory for locally compiled packages:
+If you have su permissions, then we recommend dumping it in the system directory for locally compiled packages:

     sudo mv msisensor /usr/local/bin/

-We have also provided pre-build binary distributions for Linux x86_64 and Mac OS X in directory: ./binary
+Pre-built binaries for Linux x86_64 and Mac OS X are in this directory: `./binary`

     msisensor_Linux_x86_64: for Linux x86_64
     msisensor_Mac_OS_X    : for Mac OS X